KeiserCorp/1-Wire-JS/README.md

 # 1-Wire® for Javascript
 ## Project
-1-Wire® Communication implemented in Javascript for Chrome using `chrome.udb`.
+1-Wire® Communication implemented in Javascript for Chrome using `chrome.usb`.

 ## Getting Started
 You have following options to get started: